how to write a scary story in 5 Easy Steps

 The Survival Motivation: This is the most primitive of the 3.
 Not wanting to die is something we can all relate to and needs no explanation.
 However, this motivation can be further enhanced by adding another layer for the character.
 For example, if the protagonist needs to survive to defeat the monster etc, then the need to survive is emphasized beyond just the preservation of life.

-Organize students into small groups.
-Have them take a look at a list of horror movies, such as those on an online database like IMDb, and then have them sort the movies into the two categories: The Survival Motivation or The Protection Motivation.
+Teaching Activity: Organize students into small groups.
+Have them look at a list of horror movies, such as those on an online database like IMDb, and then sort the movies into two categories: Survival Motivation or Protection Motivation.

 There may be some crossover as many movies will employ both motivations to enhance the drama.
 In such cases, students should focus on the prime motivation of the movie’s protagonist.
 Where there’s disagreement, a discussion can be had as a whole class at the end.

 When they have completed this activity, students should then look at their notes from the previous activities described above.
 What motivation is best suited to their embryonic story?
 Students should write a few lines to explain.

 There are arguably more familiar tropes and clichés associated with this genre of story-telling than any other.
 For our student writers, these should be avoided.
 Clichés and overused tropes result in dull and predictable storylines.
 These are the opposite of the elements such as surprise and shock, which good horror so often relies on.